Europe Virus Toll Crosses 400,000, Shops Reopen In France - UrduPoint

 But across the Atlantic fearful US shoppers turned to online outlets for a massive Black Friday sale, while densely populated Los Angeles county announced a ban on gatherings of people from different households under a new "safer-at-home order" to battle the surging pandemic.

-Persistent high case numbers in many western countries loom over governments' hopes to ease their virus rules for Christmas and New Year.
+Persistently high case numbers in many western countries loom over governments' hopes of easing their virus rules for Christmas and New Year.

 The holidays would be a longed-for respite before bracing for what the world hopes is one last wave of restrictions until a clutch of promising new vaccines kick in.